Eduardo Bayo

-Eduardo Bayo is a professor in the Department of Structural Design and Analysis at the University of Navarra.
+Eduardo Bayo is a professor emeritus of engineering at the University of Navarra, Spain.
 He graduated with honors in civil engineering from the Polytechnic University of Madrid in 1976.
 After 2 years of consulting as a structural engineer with Gibbs & Hill, he attended U.C.
 Berkeley receiving his master's degree in Engineering in June 1980 and his PhD in January 1983, in the field of structural mechanics.
 He specialized in structural analysis, finite element technology and computational dynamics.
 After completing his PhD he led a research group at INITEC, one of the largest engineering-consulting firms in Spain, responsible for the solution of specialized problems in structural analysis and design.

 Career

 He initiated his academic career as assistant professor of structural mechanics and computational dynamics at the Mechanical Engineering Department of the University of California, Santa Barbara (UCSB), in January 1986.
 He became Associate Professor in 1989 and Full Professor in 1994.
-While at UCSB his research contributions focussed on the dynamics and the control of flexible multi-body systems and articulated structures.
+While at UCSB his research contributions focused on the dynamics and the control of flexible multi-body systems and articulated structures.
 His ideas on the non-causal inversion (inverse dynamics) of non-linear non-minimum-phase systems have had a growing influence in robotics and in non-linear control theory.
 The influence of Professor Bayo's inverse dynamics work in flexible multi-body systems has grown and continues to be evident in ongoing research at NASA-JPL, and within Medicine, Automation and Robotics to name just a few.

 Since 1995 he has been a professor at the University of Navarra, where he leads a research team working on the analysis and design of steel and composite structures, steel connections, stability analysis, nonlinear behavior and plastic structural steel design.
 He received the Arcelor-Mittal endowed Chair granted to the University of Navarra from 2003 to 2008.

 He is a member of the ECCS (European Convention for Constructional Steelwork) Committee TC-10 on Steel Connections, the Spanish Committee in charge of the Structural Steel Code, and the AEN/CTN140/SC3 Committee Eurocode 3: Structural Steel Design.
 He provides technical review to the Journal of Engineering Structures, Journal of Constructional Steel Research, Journal of Nonlinear Dynamics and Computer Methods in Applied Mechanics and Engineering.
 He is a charter member of the ASCE Structural Engineering Institute.

 He has participated in the analysis and design of different civil works and building projects, has developed new methods of analysis and contributed to the creation of state of the art finite element computer codes.
 He has been a consultant to several American as well as European engineering companies.
 He is married and lives with his family in Navarra, Spain.